 While some local markets may be crashing, others may be emerging, or flat-lining; local cycles are much more volatile and extreme.

-About half the markets in the U.S. consistently display high momentum on the appreciation and decline phases.
+About two-thirds of the markets in the U.S. consistently display high momentum on the appreciation and decline phases.
 These are the markets where generational wealth is made.

-The remaining half of all U.S. markets are either in long term secular downtrends or in long term equilibrium.
+The remaining one-third of all U.S. markets are either in long term secular downtrends, emerging out of downtrends, or in long term equilibrium (aka flat markets).
 These markets are not ideal for fast wealth creation and preservation.
 Transactional income strategies can be used to ‘scalp’ profits.
 (Continued in the Real Estate Market Report)